 - If you are not the sole author of any publications which are used in the body of your thesis, you will be required to obtain the approval of any co-authors, and outline your specific contribution to the publication on your submission of thesis form.
 This will be provided to examiners so that they can easily determine what work they are examining you on.

-- It is the responsibility of the candidate to ensure that the format of the thesis meets the requirements of the Rules for Higher Degree Theses (Appendix F).
+- It is the responsibility of the candidate to ensure that the format of the thesis meets the requirements of the HDR Thesis Rules.
 Support materials on thesis preparation are available under the 'Word' section.

 A thesis which does not meet these requirements will be referred back to the candidate before being submitted for examination.
 If there are special reasons which justify a departure from the specified format, written approval must be gained from the Faculty.